lebenoa/webui-api/README.md

-# This project is unmaintained.
-Looking for a new owner or you should use fork instead.
+# <ins>This project is unmaintained.
+Looking for a new owner or you should use fork instead.</ins>

 I'm not using GO anymore.
 While GO is definitely fun to use, it's "a bit **verbose**" and
 I think Rust is more enjoyable with something like `Option<T>` enum.